kohzy/conferenceplanning/README.md

 * [Look After Your Speakers] (http://blog.tito.io/posts/look-after-your-speakers/)
 * [Conference organiser's handbook] (http://www.quirksmode.org/coh/)
 * [Handbook for open-source software community conference organisers] (http://conference-handbook.readthedocs.org/index.html) - based on the experience of the organiser of DjangoCon and PyCon

+##Comparable conferences
+We're looking to host a one-day, single-track summit, bringing together designers and makers that hail from disciplines but share a common trait: they all create solutions (beyond therapies) that help autistic individuals.